grain-lang/grain/stdlib/char.md

 ## Values

-Functions for working with the Char data type.
+Functions and constants included in the Char module.

 ### Char.**min**